samboy/misc-civ4-mapscripts/misc/README.md

 map.
 Please have x1 be less than x2 and y1 be less than y2.
 Otherwise, this script will fail with an assertion error.

+Note that if the width and height are not multiples of four, there may be issues with showing the map at the end of the game.

 ## RotateCiv4Map.py

 This script takes a Civilization IV map file and rotates it to the right